 |iPhone Compatible Hearing Aids||£2,895 - £6,995||All of the above, plus:

 The more socially active and exposed to complex environments you are, the more likely you will need a more expensive hearing aid that has the appropriate features to cope.

 Hearing aids at the cheaper end of the scale are most suited to those that have a quieter lifestyle and are rarely in a large group but more likely to have one-on-one conversations.

 The hearing aids at mid-level in price will suit those in-between that are fairly independent, active and exposed to competing sounds like walking outdoors, coffee shops, small groups, supermarkets and friends/family gatherings.

-Assessing your lifestyle and what you need the hearing aid to be able to help you with, is a good exercise to do when discussing which level you will need with your hearing aid dispenser.
+Assessing your lifestyle and what you need the hearing aid to be able to help you with, is a good exercise to do when discussing which level of hearing aid you will need with your your hearing care specialist.

 Could you benefit from a Hearing Aid?
 Click your age below to find out!

 What Should I Consider When Buying Hearing Aids?

 There are a few factors to consider when buying a hearing aid and price is only one of these.
 To help you in the process, here are some guidelines to follow when buying your hearing aid: